Elliott Whitehouse: Grimsby Town

 Whitehouse was offered new contract by Lincoln at the end of the 2017–18 season but instead signed for their local rivals and fellow League Two club Grimsby Town on 15 June 2018 on a two-year contract.
 Whitehouse suffered a ruptured anterior cruciate ligament injury during pre-season training in July 2018, meaning he would miss the full 2018–19 season.

 Forest Green Rovers

 On 10 August 2020, Whitehouse signed for Forest Green Rovers on a two-year deal.
 Following Forest Green's promotion to League One as champions during the 2021–22 season, Whitehouse was among seven players released at the end of the season.

 Scunthorpe United

 On 2 June 2022, Whitehouse joined newly-relegated National League side Scunthorpe United on trial and played in a 3-2 pre-season defeat against Middlesbrough.
 On 7 July he signed a one-year contract.

 On 2 December 2022, Whitehouse joined National League North side Spennymoor Town on a one-month loan.
+On 23 March 2023, he joined Chester on loan until the end of the season.
+Following Scunthorpe's relegation, Whitehouse was released at the end of the 2022–23 season.

+Chester

+Following his successful loan spell, Whitehouse returned to Chester on a permanent one-year deal in June 2023.

+Macclesfield

+On 27 May 2024, Whitehouse joined Northern Premier League Premier Division club Macclesfield.

+In February 2025, he joined Matlock Town on loan for the remainder of the season.

+On 19 August 2025, Whitehouse joined fellow National League North club Peterborough Sports on loan until the end of January 2026.